 Why is it important to teach a child with autism to play alone?

 Your child needs to learn to play alone

-1. For your child – Your child needs to learn to do independent activities!
+Your child needs to learn to do independent activities!
 This is so important for cerebral development.
-By Learning to engage in independent activities your child will be less bored, engaged in less destructive and/or non-functional behavior and have less of a tendancy to stim.
-(More on stimming in a moment.)
+By learning to engage in independent activities your child will be less bored, engaged in less destructive and/or non-functional behavior and have less of a tendancy to engage in overly repetitive behavior.

-2. For you the parent – You need time to yourself.
+You need time to yourself.
 You also need time to clean, get the dishes done, to sit down, to have a coffee, and the list goes on and on… You can’t, and shouldnt have to, occupy every moment of your child’s time.
-Particularly as your child gets older (4 and up), it is important that he or she learn to occupy time in a fun and functional way/
+Particularly as your child gets older (4 and up), it is important that he or she learn to occupy time in a fun and functional way!

-Steps to teaching an autistic child to play alone
+Steps to teach an autistic child to play alone

 1. Enrich your environment.

 In order to be able to teach your child play alone skills, you will need to organize the space.
 Start by creating a a dedicated progress nook.